hylandtechoutreach/ucs/FinalProject/CssCheatsheet.md

 ```

 ## Property/Value
 A **property** is an identifier that defines which feature to style.
 A **value** describes the specific style for the property.
-Refer to https://htmldog.com/references/css/properties/ to see a complete list of available properties.
+Refer to [this page](https://htmldog.com/references/css/properties/) to see a complete list of available properties.

 ### Examples
 ```css